Justin Tranter: Advocacy

 Tranter's activism began in high school at the Chicago Academy for the Arts, where they created the annual AIDS Benefit to raise awareness for HIV/AIDS.
 This was followed by Musicians with a Mission, a scholarship fund for LGBT youth education that Tranter founded while attending the Berklee College of Music.

 Tranter flew to Orlando to help in the aftermath of the 2016 Pulse nightclub shooting.
 They also co-wrote and co-organized the release of the charity single "Hands" to raise funds for Equality Florida's Pulse Victims Fund, GLAAD, and the GLBT Community Center of Central Florida.

 In February 2017, Tranter joined GLAAD's National Board of Directors.
 During the GLAAD Media Awards of that year, Tranter raised $123,000 for the organization by auctioning off four individual songwriting and recording sessions.
 Each year, Tranter hosts an in-person Spirit Day concert to raise funds for GLAAD's efforts to support LGBT youth.
 The fourth annual event in 2022 raised $400,000.

 Tranter is also a supporter of Mercy for Animals and stopped eating meat in 1994.
 They are an advocate for fairer payment of songwriters in the music streaming era.

 On November 17, 2019, Tranter was honored with the ACLU of Southern California's Bill of Rights Award for their activist work as "an outspoken and powerful voice for the LGBTQIA+ community, diversity, the climate crisis, arts education, animal rights, and ending gun violence".

 Personal life

 Tranter is bisexual, gender nonconforming, and non-binary.
-They have stated that, with regard to pronouns, "they/them/theirs is what I relate to the most".
+They have stated that, with regard to pronouns, "they/them/theirs is what I relate to the most" but that they do not mind other pronouns such as he/him.